 With growth, the goal has been to bring the most advanced medical talent and technology - at a level generally found only in major population centers - to the citizens of Southwest Georgia.

 But some things haven't changed.
-As Phoebe has grown to become a major regional medical center, the 3,800 members of the "Phoebe Family" have remained dedicated to Judge Putney's original mission of service to all.
+As Phoebe has grown to become a major regional medical center, the more than 4,500 members of the "Phoebe Family" serving at all Phoebe facilities have remained dedicated to Judge Putney's original mission of service to all.